cvmfs-contrib/cvmfs-manage-replicas/README.md

 depending on the speed of the disk hardware and network.

-If your `add-repository` script accepts `continue` as an option in place of the stratum one URL (as the provided script does), then add the `manage-replicas -c` option to enable restarting a big initial snapshot if it fails for some reason.
+If your `add-repository` script accepts `continue` as an option in place of the stratum one URL (as the provided script does), then run `manage-replicas-log` with the `-c` option to enable restarting a big initial snapshot if it fails for some reason.
 This option implies `remcmd true` because otherwise a failure to add a repository causes it to be immediately removed.